adlnet/xAPI-Spec/xAPI.md

     attachments in the Transmission Format described above;
     * MUST reject batches of statements having attachments that neither contain a fileUrl nor match a received attachment part based on their hash;
-    * SHOULD assume a Content-Transfer-Encoding of binary for attachment parts
+    * SHOULD assume a Content-Transfer-Encoding of binary for attachment parts.

 Note: There is no requirement that statement batches using the mime/multipart format contain attachments.